 Seal of Excellence Fund (SELF)

 The two-year Horizon 2020 "Marie Skłodowska Curie Individual Fellowships" (MSCA IF) finance individual research projects that support the scientific career of the applicant through mobility and training.
 The budget of Horizon 2020 allows funding of approx. 15% of the applications.
 Project proposals that were judged to deserve funding but did not get it and that achieved at least 85% of the maximum possible score receive the "Seal of Excellence" quality label.

-The "Seal of Excellence Fund" (SELF) is an internal grant of the University of Bern to employ excellent international postdocs whose MSCA IF applications with the University of Bern were (just) not funded but were awarded the “Seal of Excellence”.
-SELF provides matching funds to the financial support of the institute to employ the postdoc for a minimum of 6 months (and max.
+The "Seal of Excellence Fund" (SELF) is an internal grant of the University of Bern to employ excellent international researchers at postdoctoral level whose MSCA IF applications with the University of Bern were (just) not funded but were awarded the “Seal of Excellence”.
+SELF provides matching funds to the financial support of the institute to employ these researchers for a minimum of 6 months (and max.
 2 years) at the University of Bern.

 What is the aim of SELF?

 What is supported?

-- SELF co-finances the employment of postdocs who were awarded the Seal of Excellence.
+- SELF co-finances the employment of researchers who were awarded the Seal of Excellence.
 The contributions are generally the same as the financial investment of the institute, up to a maximum of CHF 50,000 per year per person.
 SELF thus basically doubles the duration of the employment that could be financed with the funds of the institute alone.